 Landau had also parlayed a friendship with Jerry Wexler at Atlantic Records to produce a few records.
 The MC5’s Back in the USA flopped, and he failed at producing J Geils’ debut album.

-By 1974, rock 'n roll bored Landau.
-He liked Neil Young, Joni Mitchell, Stevie Wonder – and Bruce Springsteen.
+By 1974, rock ‘n roll bored Landau.
+He only liked Neil Young, Joni Mitchell, Stevie Wonder – and Bruce Springsteen.

 The two had met in April that year outside Charlie’s Place, a Cambridge bar where the band played.
 Then on May 9, 1974, Springsteen played two separate shows opening for Bonnie Raitt at the Harvard Square Theatre.